keonho-kim/MyCompetitions/README.md

 ## :exclamation: Remarks

-As of AMEX Default prediction of Kaggle in 2022 ([link1](https://www.kaggle.com/competitions/amex-default-prediction/discussion/348093), [link2](https://www.kaggle.com/competitions/amex-default-prediction/discussion/348108)), I would not aim to get better LB score.
+As of AMEX Default prediction of Kaggle in 2022 ([link1](https://www.kaggle.com/competitions/amex-default-prediction/discussion/348093), [link2](https://www.kaggle.com/competitions/amex-default-prediction/discussion/348108)), I would not aim to get better score.
 If you visit this repo to get "highly tuned" model for LB score, This would not be the place you looking for - I recommend you to figure it out on "code" section in the Kaggle competition.
  I would present some of "experimental" ideas with my own curiosity.

 ## Environment